 Both platforms offer a healthy array of different products and markets which you can invest in.
 Across both platforms, you’ll be able to invest in stocks, funds, ETFs, bonds and futures.

 However, Fineco differs slightly in that it offers forex trading, as well as CFDs.
 This is markedly more than what you’ll expect from Degiro, though Degiro does have a slight edge in that you can invest in crypto here, too.

-Sign up to Fineco using the link below and you will get up to 50 trades completely free within the first 2 months of opening your account.
+Sign up to Fineco using the link below and you will get up to £500 in trading commissions to use within the first 3 months of opening your account.

 Fineco vs Degiro: Fees

 Ok – so this is where we really get into the nitty gritty.
 Which of the two UK investment platforms are likely to be cheapest for you to use?
 Both Fineco and Degiro base themselves around this clear idea of making trading simpler and more affordable to everyday traders.
 However, we need to drill down and look at the specifics.

 There are absolutely no inactivity fees, platform rates or minimum deposits required when you get started with Fineco.
 That’s going to be very appealing to anyone who is just getting started in the world of investing.